Discover a new New Zealand

 The best views of the changed coastal bays can be seen from the Coastal Pacific train as it sweeps around secluded bays and across isolated beaches on its stretch of the journey between Okarahia Viaduct and Clarence.

 Whalers Bay is now home to Hope Spring, where natural gases fizz and bubble to the surface.
 The marvel has appeared due to new fissures and fractures in seabed rocks created by the earthquake, freeing water and gas from underneath.
 The spring, which bubbles like a glass of champagne, is not far from shore but best viewed from the water.

 Kaikōura Kayaks were the first to discover this little beauty after the quake.
 They run regular tours to see the springs and also enjoy the aquatic wonderland of Kaikōura with the chance to see seals and dolphins on the paddle – a really great activity to do if you’re making a day trip here.

 Discover a new New Zealand on the Coastal Pacific train

-After 2 years and incredible engineering efforts, the Coastal Pacific train will re-open on 1 December, giving you the world’s first window seat to some of the amazing new things to be discovered along the east coast of the South Island.
-The journey starts from either Christchurch or Picton giving you an unfiltered view through large panoramic windows of this new New Zealand.
+After 2 years and incredible engineering efforts, the Coastal Pacific train has re-opened for the summer season, giving you the world’s first window seat to some of the amazing new things to be discovered along the east coast of the South Island.
+The journey starts from either Christchurch, Blenheim or Picton giving you an unfiltered view through large panoramic windows of this new New Zealand.

 If you want the freedom to stop off along the route to support the local community of Kaikōura or get up close to some of these awe-inspiring wonders, a flexi or flexi-plus pass might be the ticket you’re after.
 The Coastal Pacific is open for a limited summer season, so don’t wait to book – tickets are selling fast!